k-dimple/ubuntu-core-docs/docs/how-to-guides/index.md

 :maxdepth: 2
 :glob:

+Install on AWS <install-on-aws>
+Install on Azure <install-on-azure>
+Install on GCP <install-on-gcp>
+Install on OpenStack <install-on-openstack>
-Using Ubuntu Core <using-ubuntu-core>
+Use Ubuntu Core <using-ubuntu-core>
-Create images <image-creation/index>
-Manage Ubuntu Core <manage-ubuntu-core/index>
-Deploy containers <container-deployment/index>